Blog

 The full message usually reads:

 "The network was not recognized.
-The computer is not connected to a network.
+The computer is not connected to the network.
 Error code: 0x800704CF."

-Below are some proven methods that can be used depending on the situation and version of Windows:
+Below are some proven methods you can use depending on your situation and your version of Windows:

 1. Reset the TCP/IP network stack